Explainer: Citizen Trump will face legal woes

 The case here has been on hold while a New York state appeals court reviewed a March 2019 decision that Trump had to face the case while he is in office.
 Trump's immunity argument would no longer apply once he is out of office.

-(This story was refiled to insert first reference to New York department store, paragraph 32)
+(This story refiles to insert first reference to New York department store, paragraph 32)

 Reporting by Makini Brice and Jan Wolfe; Editing by Noeleen Walder and Grant McCool